 Paraprofessional – National Nutrition Paraprofessional Certification from Utah State University

 Bilingual Secretary Diploma, CNA – Clark Community College, Vancouver, Washington

 Amy Cooley – Diabetes Prevention Lifestyle Coach, firstname.lastname@example.org

 Amy enjoys her work as a Diabetes Prevention Lifestyle Coach where she facilitates and promotes classes for the program, participates in health fairs, recruits attendees and coordinates the program within Clark County.
 She started her career studying Dietetics before switching to Community Health.
-She worked as a Community Health Educator, Health Coach, and Childbirth Educator for several years before working in this program.
+She worked as a Community Health Educator, Health Coach, and Childbirth Educator for several years.
 Her passions are nutrition, physical activity and helping people live to their fullest potential and achieve healthy lifestyle goals.
-She enjoys spending time with her husband, five children and dog, Bruno.
+She enjoys spending time with her two boys and living life to the fullest.

 B.S. in Community Health Education at Portland State University

 Certified Wellness Coach, Certified Holistic Life Coach, Physical Activity in Public Health Specialist

 Carmen McKibben – Diabetes Prevention Lifestyle Coach, email@example.com

 Carmen has joined the Diabetes Prevention Program team to roll out its first Spanish speaking program in Vancouver WA that focuses on healthy living lifestyle including diabetes prevention.
 Carmen is a member of the Development & Nominating Committee under Free Clinic of Southwest Washington & founding board member of the Fourth Forward Plain Business Association, a local international business district that promotes economic growth & healthy communities to diverse businesses & residents.
 In her free time, Carmen enjoys cardio & resistance training exercises, travel, & is a foodie at heart.